Boqi (Percy) Chen, Ph.D.

 email: boqi⚫chen@mail⚫mcgill⚫ca

-During my PhD, I was a part-time research associate at Huawei Waterloo Research Center through Quantum.
-Besides I’m also an active contributor to the open-source project Sherpa that aims to build a robust and easy-to-use large language model framework.
+During my PhD, I worked as an R&D engineer at Aggregate Intellect through a Mitacs grant and as a part-time research associate at Huawei Waterloo Research Center.
+I was also an active contributor to the open-source project Sherpa, a large language model framework for robust agentic applications.

 I also organize a bi-weekly (sometimes weekly) discussion group on graph neural networks and their applications.
 You can find the scedules here.
 If you are interested in joining, please subscribe to this calendar.
 We are also actively looking for new speakers, so if you are interested in presenting your work or any topics you are interested in, please feel free to reach out to me.